bahrus/be-switched/README.md

 Due primarily to the platform not playing very nice with progressive enhancement needs, this integration isn't as seamless as I would like.
 Here's to hoping (despite all the evidence) that the platform will show some HTML love sometime in the distant future.
 But for now, this will have to do.

-### Adding a local, unique anonymous conditional expression "unsafely" [TODO, again]
+### Adding a local, unique anonymous conditional expression "unsafely"

 If your production web site runs in a setting without CSP checks (or allows for inline expressions), then this works just fine, and is supported: